Everyday People: Overview

 The song is one of Sly Stone's pleas for peace and equality between differing races and social groups, a major theme and focus for the band.
-The Family Stone featured Caucasians Greg Errico and Jerry Martini in its lineup, as well as females Rose Stone and Cynthia Robinson; making it an early major integrated band in rock history.
+The Family Stone featured white members Greg Errico and Jerry Martini in its lineup, as well as female members Rose Stone and Cynthia Robinson; making it an early major integrated band in rock history.
 Sly and the Family Stone's message was about peace and equality through music, and this song reflects the same.

 Unlike the band's more typically funky and psychedelic records, "Everyday People" is a mid-tempo number with a more mainstream pop feel.
 Sly, singing the main verses for the song, explains that he is "no better / and neither are you / we are the same / whatever we do."

-Sly's sister Rose Stone sings bridging sections (using the cadence of the "na-na na-na boo-boo" children's taunt) that mock the futility of people hating each other for being tall, short, rich, poor, fat, skinny, white, black, or anything else.
+Sly's sister Rose Stone and Cynthia Robinson sing bridging sections using the cadence of the "na-na na-na boo-boo" children's taunt, also known as the children's nursery rhyme Five Little Monkeys Swinging From a Tree.
+The chant mocks the futility of people hating each other for being tall, short, rich, poor, fat, skinny, white, black, or anything else.
 The bridges of the song contain the line "different strokes for different folks", which became a popular catchphrase in 1969 (and inspired the name of the later television series, Diff'rent Strokes).
-Rose's singing ends each part of the bridge with the words: "And so on, and so on, and scooby dooby doo".
+Rose's singing ends each part of the bridge with the words: "And so on, and so on, and scooby dooby dooby".

 During the chorus, all of the singing members of the band (Sly, Rosie, Larry Graham, and Sly's brother Freddie Stone) proclaim that "I am everyday people," meaning that each of them (and each listener as well) should consider himself or herself as parts of one whole, not of smaller, specialized factions.